-- 1.2 Schedule A is repealed and replaced with Schedule A attached to this bylaw. - 1.3 Subsection 6.4.3 is repealed and replaced with the following: - "6.4.3 The applicant for a Permit has paid to the Regional District the fee or fees prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No. , 2017' and amendments thereto." - 1.4 Schedule C is repealed. - 1.5 Subsection 6.7.1(g) is repealed and replaced with the following: - "6.7.1(g) where an inspection, additional to those required by this Bylaw, is required due to incorrect work, contravention, incomplete work or inaccessibility at the time of inspection, the Owner shall pay an additional re-inspection fee prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No. , 2017' and amendments thereto." - 1.6 Subsection 8.5 is repealed and replaced with the following: - "8.5 Where a re-inspection of an inspection stage is required due to a contravention of the Building Code, this Bylaw or any other bylaw or enactment, or the construction was incomplete at the time of the scheduled inspection, a recall inspection fee as set out in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No. , 2017' and amendments thereto, shall be paid prior to the re-inspection." - 1.7 Subsections 9.1, 9.2, 9.5 and 9.8 are repealed and replaced with the following: - "9.1 The fees for issuance of a Permit under this Bylaw shall be in accordance with Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No. , 2017' and amendments thereto." - "9.2 Each Permit application shall include a non-refundable application fee as prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No. , 2017'.
-The non-refundable application fee shall be credited toward the final Permit fees due at issuance of the Permit provided no changes to the application documentation are made prior to issuance." - "9.5 The Permit fees shall be calculated based on the building valuation rates prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No. , 2017' and amendments thereto."
+Marie Marie CSRD 1.2 Schedule A is repealed and replaced with Schedule A attached to this bylaw.
+1.3 Subsection on 6.4.3 is repealed and replaced with the following: "6.4.3 The applicant for a Permit has paid to the Regional District the fee or fees prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No, 2017' and amendments thereto."
+1.4 Schedule C is repealed.
+1.5 Subsection on 6.7.1(g) is repealed and replaced with the following: "6.7.1(g) where an inspection, additional to those required by this Bylaw, is required due to incorrect work, contravention, incomplete work or inaccessibility at the time of inspection, the Owner shall pay an additional re-inspection fee prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No, 2017' and amendments thereto."
+1.6 Subsection on 8.5 is repealed and replaced with the following: "8.5 Where a re-inspection of an inspection stage is required due to a contravention of the Building Code, this Bylaw or any other bylaw or enactment, or the construction was incomplete at the time of the scheduled inspection, a recall inspection fee as set out in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No, 2017' and amendments thereto, shall be paid prior to the re-inspection."
+1.7 Subsection ons 9.1, 9.2, 9.5 and 9.8 are repealed and replaced with the following: "9.1 The fees for issuance of a Permit under this Bylaw shall be in accordance with Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No, 2017' and amendments thereto."
+BUILDING INSPECTION SERVICE APPENDIX II "9.2 Each Permit application shall include a non-refundable application fee as prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No, 2017'.
+The non-refundable application fee shall be credited toward the final Permit fees due at issuance of the Permit provided no changes to the application documentation are made prior to issuance."
+NEILSON-WELCH CONSULTANTS TO GOVERNMENT "9.5 The Permit fees shall be calculated based on the building valuation rates prescribed in Schedule A of the 'Columbia Regional District Building Regulation Fees and Charges Bylaw, No, 2017' and amondments the rate."